aaliyari/DennisLabRotation/labNotebook.md

 ### Experimental:

-      Validate any found contacts using 3C-pcr
+      Validate any found contacts using 3C + PCR

 ___